YonaBenReuven/socket.io-react/README.md

     useEffect(() => {
         setInterval(() => {
-            // each time setCount is called it emits the 'count' event with the next state and the extra args;
+            // each time setCount is called it emits the 'count' event with the next state;
+            // note: you can send extra arguments to the server;
             setCount((count) => count + 1, id);
         }, 1000);
     }, []);